elastic/apm/specs/agents/sanitization.md

 Sometimes it is necessary to sanitize, i.e., remove, sensitive data sent to Elastic APM.

-This config accepts a list of wildcard patterns of field names which should be sanitized.
+This config accepts a list of wildcard patterns of field names which control how an agent will sanitize data.

 |                |   |
 |----------------|---|